 There is nothing in the world a cat loves more than exploring, climbing and checking things out.
 That’s why cat shelves make the ultimate exploratory toy to keep your furry feline friend busy for hours.

-Here are some supplies you’ll need to get started:
+Here are some supplies you’ll need for your cat wall shelves DIY project:

 Step 2: Attach the brackets to the underside of the board.
 You’ll want to make sure the screws don’t poke through the top.
 Start by putting the shorter end of the bracket on the wood, leaving the longer side to go against the wall so there’s more weight against the wall.
 Then either screw or drill the screws into place, again making sure to not poke the screws through the top of the wood.
 When placing the brackets on the wood, first check to make sure that where you’re placing the brackets keeps the longer bracket resting comfortably flush with the wall.

 Step 3: Take your shelf covering and size it to fit the shelf.
 Staple it on the sides if possible, but if you have to use strips and staple the top, make sure the top staples are all the way into the wood so nothing is sticking out.
 If you have some staples sticking up, use a hammer to drill the staples flush into the wood.

 Step 4: Take your longer screws and anchors and mount your new cat shelf to the wall.